 14 FAM 411.2-2 Accountable Property Officer (APO)

 a.
-Functional responsibility for accountable property officer (APO) is inherent in the position of the general services officer (GSO).
+Functional responsibility for accountable property officer (APO) is inherent in the position of the general services officer (GSO) or information management officer (see 5 FAM 121.1b(7)).
 The APO must be a U.S. citizen direct-hire employee designated in writing by the PMO.
 At a small post without a general services officer, the PMO retains APO operational responsibilities or may designate an APO who is a U.S. citizen hired under a personal services agreement/contract, a direct-hire foreign national, or foreign national serving under a personal service agreement/contract if the individual is under the direct supervision of the management officer or executive officer.

 b.
 The APO is responsible for: